 The Nevada Department of Motor Vehicles (DMV) is reminding motorists this month that there’s something you can do if you spot a car that appears to be emitting too much pollution from its tailpipe.
-The DMV’s program, recently renamed “Smog Spotter,” provides Nevada residents the opportunity to submit anonymous reports.
-In 2011 and 2012, more than 20,000 reports were filed in Clark and Washoe counties.
-This year, DMV officials hope this number will grow considerably as they look to raise awareness of the program.
+"Smog Spotter" provides Nevada residents the opportunity to submit anonymous reports.
+In 2015 and 2016, more than 19,000 reports were filed in Clark and Washoe counties.
+DMV officials hope this number will grow considerably as they look to raise awareness of the program.

 “A smoking vehicle isn’t just bad for the environment, it’s bad for every Nevadan’s health as well,” said Laurie Vandebrake, DMV Manager for the Emissions Control Program.
 “Beyond adding a grey film over our skyline, vehicle emissions can cause cardiovascular disease, asthma or even lung cancer.”

 Through the Smog Spotter program, residents can submit a smoking vehicle report online at SmogSpotter.com or by phone at 844-END-SMOG.
 To report a smoking vehicle, the DMV needs the Nevada license plate number, make and type of vehicle, date and time of observation and the location where the vehicle was spotted.

 According to Vandebrake, DMV officials will follow-up on reported vehicles that are registered in Nevada by sending a letter to the owner.
 The letter cites the importance of proper vehicle maintenance and engine tuning.